P79N6A/conf/README.md

-# Jefung personal configure file in linux platform
+# Jefung personal configure file in linux or windows platform